 There are multiple ways to test for a sleep disorder.
 Complex testing in a sleep lab is called a Polysomnography Test (PSG).
 PSG is the gold standard of testing for a sleep disorder.
 A PSG is expensive and complex, but necessary for the diagnosis of some sleep disorders.

 Recently, we have been able to conduct Home Sleep Apnea Test (HSAT) which is an effective, low-cost alternative to a sleep study performed in a lab.
-The main benefit of an HSAT is that you can sleep better and have a more representative night’s sleep in your bed.
-HSATs are easy to use and have a 95% accuracy for the diagnosis of sleep apnea.
+The main benefit of this type of test is that you can sleep better and have a more representative night’s sleep in your bed.
+HSATs are easy to use and have a 95% accuracy for the diagnosis of obstructive sleep apnea.

-Prior to initiating the HSAT process, it is important to discuss your concerns with your primary care physician (PCP).
+It is important to discuss your sleep concerns with your primary care physician (PCP).
 Please print and complete the Expert Sleep Quiz in the Sleep Disorder Screening section and discuss the results with your PCP.
 If you exhibit multiple sleep symptoms, your PCP may refer you to a sleep expert for a Home Sleep Apnea Test.

 What to Expect During Your Home Sleep Apnea Test: